Norah1216/assignment4_template_34795596/README.md

 Table 5: Modelled unemployment rate (percentage) for years 2017–2023 Table 61: Average life satisfaction score (scale 0–10) for years 2017–2023

 Data Characteristics: These indicators are derived from sample surveys (not a full census).
 The unemployment rates are modelled estimates from survey data, and life satisfaction scores come from a well-being survey.
 As such, values are estimates subject to sampling variability (they are not exact counts).
+In this project, geographic boundary shapefiles were not downloaded manually, but rather accessed directly within R using the `giscoR` package (via `gisco_get_nuts()` with `nuts_level = 1`) to retrieve the UK’s national-level administrative boundaries (England, Scotland, Wales, and Northern Ireland).
+These shapefiles are publicly provided by Eurostat and licensed for free academic use.

 License: All data is published under the Open Government Licence v3.0 (OGL), allowing free use with attribution.